Behram Abduweli: Club career

+Shandong Taishan

-Born in Yili, Xinjiang, Abduweli started his career with the Inner Mongolia Shengle Mengyang team in 2015.
+Born in Yining, Xinjiang, Behram started his career with the Inner Mongolia Shengle Mengyang team in 2015.
 In October 2021, he moved to Chinese Super League side Shandong Taishan.
 He would be given an opportunity to participate within senior games when he was part of the AFC Champions League squad, which was a mix of reserves and youth players to participate within centralized venues while the clubs senior players were still dealing with self-isolating measures due to COVID-19.
-This would see him make his debut in a AFC Champions League continental game on 15 April 2022 against Daegu FC in a 7-0 defeat.
+This would see him make his debut in an AFC Champions League continental game on 15 April 2022 against Daegu FC in a 7–0 defeat.

+Jinan Xingzhou loan

 Midway through the 2022 season, he was sent on loan to China League Two side Jinan Xingzhou.

+Sichuan Jiuniu loan

+On 21 April 2023, Behram was loaned to China League One outfit Sichuan Jiuniu for a one-season loan.
+In what would be Sichuan Jiuniu's China League One title-winning season, Behram scored five goals.

+Shenzhen Peng City

+After Sichuan Jiuniu's relocation to Shenzhen to become Shenzhen Peng City, Behram joined the club on a permanent basis in their debut Chinese Super League season.
+On 25 June 2024, Behram scored his first Chinese Super League goal in a home game against Zhejiang in a 3–2 win, producing the winner in the seventh minute of second-half stoppage time.

 International career

-Iminqari has represented China from under-18 to under-20 level.
+Behram has represented China from under-18 to under-20 level.

 He scored three goals in his first two appearances for the under-20 side, before being called up to the squad for the 2023 AFC U-20 Asian Cup.

+Behram made his debut for the China national team on 6 June 2024 in a 2026 FIFA World Cup qualifier against Thailand when he replaced Gao Tianyi in the 29th minute.
+He scored his first goal for China against another Southeast Asian opponent, Indonesia, in a 2–1 FIFA World Cup qualifier win in Qingdao.

+Personal life

+Behram is a Chinese Muslim of Uyghur ethnicity.